Saving up to pay cash for your next significant expense doesn’t have to be a dream.

 I had some “financial trauma” this month when nearly $64,000 was debited to 11 of our accounts without me being able to see the corresponding GIC purchases when I logged in.

-Finally, after getting the bank issues sorted out, I called one of our stockbrokers to invest the cash sitting in our TFSAs, RRSPs and Joint account.
+Finally, after getting the bank issues sorted out, I called one of our stockbrokers to invest the cash sitting in our TFSAs, RRSPs, and Joint accounts.

 We had a “socially distant” outdoor visit with my Dad on Father’s Day.